sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 ###ng-Model

-Our user wants to be able to input their name in a field, so that the application acknowledges them as the trainer for these Pokemon.
+Our user wants to be able to input their name in a field so that the application acknowledges them as the trainer for these Pokemon.

 Above our list of Pokemon, but still inside our `PokemonCtrl` `div` tag, let's create an input field for our trainers name.